fullstacc/colorado-businesses/README.md

 - **In different regions, what are the most common types of businesses or industries?**
   - *(Not Answerable with Current Data: Requires industry data which is not present.)*
 - **What business types are most prevalent?
 Was this always the case?**

+### 12/28/2023
+- Do I have the data required to group by type or by industry?
+    - No, not with the current dataset